 Space - or the lack of it - is often an issue in student accommodation.
 How about a folding tray-table, or a decorator's table?
 You can use them as a dining surface or rest text books on it, and it will be a lot cheaper and more transportable than a proper table.
 You could easily disguise the decorator's table with a cloth.

 You've all your life before you during which you can purchase aesthetically pleasing things.
 Meanwhile, aim for what is functional and portable.

 Browse second-hand stores, craft fairs, car boot sales and jumble sales for bargains.
 If an interesting piece of furniture is badly scratched, try your hand at "shabby chic."
 Furniture bought this way can save money but also give a home real individuality and character.

 A landlord's choice of hard-wearing, (but usually vile), carpet can be disguised with a rug.

 A few plants and colourful nic-nacs soon make a new place feel more like home.

 - Tooth floss;

 Gifts for a Home-Leaver's Bedroom!

-Is a bed provided?
-If so, how old is the mattress and what condition is it in?
-Perhaps you might consider purchasing a zip-up air-tight mattress bag, such as those sometimes used by asthmatics to contain dust mites and other allergens.
-A purpose-made foam mattress covering not only adds comfort to an old mattress but is much warmer too.
+Consider purchasing a hygienic zip-up air-tight mattress cover, such as those sometimes used by asthmatics to contain dust mites and other allergens.
+A thin memory foam mattress covering not only adds comfort to an older mattress but is much warmer too.